MicrosoftDocs/PowerShell-Docs/wmf/5.1/scenarios-features.md

 }
 ```
 Here is a complete [example](https://gist.github.com/lzybkr/dcb973dccd54900b67783c48083c28f7) that can be used to highlight matches from Select-String.
-Save the example in a file named `MatchInfo.format.ps1xml`, the to use it, in your profile or elsewhere, run `Update-FormatData -Prepend MatchInfo.format.ps1xml`.
+Save the example in a file named `MatchInfo.format.ps1xml`, then to use it, in your profile or elsewhere, run `Update-FormatData -Prepend MatchInfo.format.ps1xml`.

 Note that VT100 escape sequences are only supported starting with the Windows 10 Anniversary update; they are not supported on earlier systems.